Discover research with BURE.

 - Wei-Chiu Ma

-Required: Taken an undergraduate level computer vision or ML course
+- Required: Taken either an undergraduate level Computer Vision or Machine Learning course

 - Angelique Taylor (Cornell Tech)